What am I growing inside my Vegepod?

 Rocket (also known by its botanical name of Eruca versicaria) is one of my favourite salads to grow.
-I’ve grown quite a few varieties of Rocket in the Vegepod; with flavours that have ranged from mild to really rather spicy and peppery.
+I’ve grown quite a few varieties of Rocket in the Vegepod; with flavours that have ranged from mild to really rather hot, spicy, and peppery.
 My favourite Rocket cultivar is Real Seeds ‘Mild, Cultivated Rocket’.
-This is a super Rocket with a mild, fresh flavour; I love it!
+The leaves of this variety have a mild, fresh flavour that I really enjoy.
 This is a super Rocket for children or anyone who dislikes hot, spicy flavours.
 If you’ve grown Wild Rocket and found its flavour too intense, try this Rocket – I’m sure you’ll enjoy it.

 Suttons Seeds Speedy Veg leaf salad, Californian mix

 I’ve also grown Suttons Seeds Speedy Veg leaf salad, Californian Mix.
 This pack contains a mix of Mustard Golden Streaks, Komatsuna, Purple Choy Sum, Greek Cress, and Wild Rocket; these quick growing plants rapidly form a row of mixed leaves that made a tasty addition to our lunches.

 Suttons Seeds Salad Leaves Andean Superfood Mix

 My least successful sowing was the Suttons Seeds Salad Leaves Andean Superfood Mix.
 These plants all prefer to grow in a much sunnier spot than my Vegepod occupies and were not keen to try growing in the shade.
 As a consequence, I found that I had many gaps in my row of seedlings and the plants that did grow were not long lasting.
 I’d have enjoyed many more salads had I sown these seeds in a brighter location.